oknozor/blog/content/optimize-rust-binary-size.md

 ###  Scraping the last bytes away

-I am not too comfortable with this but if you want to carve out all possible bytes out of your Rust binary you can use the unix program `strip`. `strip` remove symbols from the final binary/[objectfile](https://en.wikipedia.org/wiki/Object_file).
+I am not too comfortable with this, but if you want to carve out all possible bytes out of your Rust binary you can use the unix program `strip`. `strip` remove symbols from the final binary/[objectfile](https://en.wikipedia.org/wiki/Object_file).